Unlocking Success: Proactive Risk Control and Mitigation Strategies

 Establish clear goals and objectives for the business, ensure all stakeholders are on the same page, and create a contingency plan that outlines what must be done to meet these objectives after a risk becomes an issue.

-Additionally, the risk must be monitored throughout to identify any changes or updates to the contingency plan that may be necessary.
+Additionally, the risk must be monitored throughout to identify any necessary changes or updates to the contingency plan.

 Finally, communication protocols and procedures should be established if something goes wrong so everyone knows what to do and when.